-VAT treatment of AIFs
+VAT Treatment of AIFs

-In accordance with European Court of Justice ("ECJ") case law, the Luxembourg tax authorities have expressly recognised that all investment funds are in general VAT-able persons.
+In accordance with ECJ case law, the Luxembourg tax authorities have expressly recognised that all investment funds are in general VAT-able persons.
 However, Luxembourg AIFs do not have an input VAT deduction right with regard to their fund management activities.

 A VAT exemption applies for services qualifying as fund management services.
-As further detailed by ECJ decisions and Circulars from the Luxembourg VAT administration, this exemption covers administrative services outsourced to thirdparty providers, to the extent they are specific to and essential for the management of the funds.
+As further detailed by ECJ decisions and Circulars from the Luxembourg VAT administration, this exemption covers administrative services outsourced to third-party providers, to the extent they are specific to and essential for the management of the funds.

-Other services supplied to Luxembourg AIFs could potentially trigger VAT and require the VAT registration of the AIF in Luxembourg to self-assess the VAT regarded as due in Luxembourg on taxable services (or goods to some extent) purchased from abroad.
+Other services supplied to Luxembourg AIFs could potentially trigger VAT and require the VAT registration of the AIF in Luxembourg so as to self-assess the VAT regarded as due in Luxembourg on taxable services (or goods to some extent) purchased from abroad.
 Such VAT is a final cost at the AIF's level as the fund has no right to deduct input VAT.

-No VAT liability in principle arises in Luxembourg in respect of any payments by the fund to its shareholders to the extent such payments are linked to their subscription to the fund's shares, and do not therefore constitute the consideration received for any taxable services supplied.
+No VAT liability in principle arises in Luxembourg in respect of any payments by the AIF to its shareholders to the extent such payments are linked to their subscription to the AIF's shares and therefore do not constitute the consideration received for any taxable services supplied.

-6.2 What is the tax treatment of the principal forms of investment manager/adviser identified in question 2.4?
+6.2 What is the tax treatment of the principal forms of investment manager/adviser identified in question 2.3?

-Investment management companies established in Luxembourg are not subject to any specific tax regime.
-If incorporated as a standard joint stock company (i.e., a Sàrl), Luxembourg investment management companies are subject to income tax and municipal business tax at standard rates (i.e., a combined rate of 24.94% for Luxembourg City).
-Furthermore, Luxembourg investment management companies are subject to net wealth tax of 0.5% on their net assets (0.05% being applicable on the portion of the net assets exceeding EUR 500 million).
-Depending on the level of intra-group fees linked to the investment managers' activities, transfer pricing considerations would need to be tailored in.
-Private portfolio managers and investment advisors are professionals and fall under the rules of individual taxation for independent activities.
+Investment managers established in Luxembourg are not subject to any specific tax regime.
+If incorporated as a standard joint stock company (i.e., an Sàrl), they are subject to income tax and municipal business tax at standard rates (i.e., a combined rate of 24.94% for Luxembourg City).
+Furthermore, they are subject to net wealth tax of 0.5% on their net assets (0.05% applicable on the portion of the net assets exceeding EUR 500 million).
+Depending on the level of intra-group fees linked to the managers' activities, transfer pricing considerations would need to be factored in.

+Private portfolio managers and investment advisers are professionals and fall under the rules of individual taxation for independent activities.

-A special tax regime being applicable to carried interest was introduced by the Luxembourg law transposing the AIFMD.
-In general, the share of profits paid by an AIF and received by AIFM employees is taxable as miscellaneous income, i.e., either as ordinary income (with a tax rate up to 45.78% for 2023), or as extraordinary income (with a tax rate up to 22.89% for 2023).
-However, if the employee satisfies certain conditions, the carried interest would be taxable at one-quarter of the global tax rate only.
+A special tax regime applicable to carried interest was introduced by the AIFM Law.
+In general, the share of profits paid by an AIF and received by AIFM employees is taxable as miscellaneous income, i.e. either as ordinary income (with a tax rate up to 45.78% for 2021), or as extraordinary income (with a tax rate up to 22.89% for 2021).
+However, if the employee satisfies certain conditions, the carried interest would be taxable at 1⁄2 of the global tax rate only.